-IMPERIAL DOMAINS THREATENED Some Danger That Shrewd Agitators May Use Document to Further Their Own Eads.
-St. Petersburg, April 14 .- The imperial rescript addressed yesterday to the minister of the interior, M. Boullgan, creating a special commisison under his presidency to discuss the questions relating to peasant tenure of lands, is a direct recognition of the grave peril involved in the spreading peasant agitation which threatens not only the big estates but the imperial domains.
-The instructions in the rescript to work out a system clearly marking off peasant land from the land of other owners, "in order to inculcate in the people a perception of property ownership," amounts to an imperiat in the people a perception of property ownership," amounts to an imperiat refutation of the stories gurrent amounts the peasants that the eniperor had de-creed a new division of the land.
-It is feared, however, it may have exactly the contrary effect to the one desired among the ignorant peasantry, and that shrewd agitators will be able to employ the rescript hearing upon the desired among the ignorate peasands, and that shrew agitators will be able to employ the rescript bearing upon the general subject of the increase of peas-ant lands as being a confirmation in-stead of a deriki of the reports that the agitators had previously circulated about the emperor's intention to redis-tribute the land.
-Two methods of relief are proposed by the rescript-the purchase of addi-tional land by the aid of a peasant's bank and the colonization of Siberia.
-The creation of the new commission sounded the knell of the add Witte com-mission, which is simultaneously abol-ished.
-M. Witte's commission, which was of a much broader character, cov-ering all questions relating to peasant administration, created a tremendous stir two years ago, being the signal for motion and the method of the new auministration, created a tremendous stir two years ago, being the signal for much outspoken criticism of the pres-ent regime on the part of the zemstvos, notably that of Tver, which was "re-vised" out of existence by the late In-terior Minister von Plehve. terior Minister von Plehve.
-An immense amount of material was collected by the commission, but its work became so diffuse and it accom-plished so little in the way of tangible results, that its pasisng away has aroused no regret.
-But the supplanting of one commission by another serves to emphasize the criticism of the Liberals in regard to the futility of reformain regard to the futility of reforms conducted by bureaucratic commissions.
-The government claims, however, that as the work of the new commission is being restricted solely to the question of being restricted solely to the question of devising ways for supplying the peas-ants with additional land it should speedily accomplish something.
+Some Danger That Shrewd Agitators May Use Document to Further Their Own Eads.

+St. Petersburg, April 14 .- The imperial rescript addressed yesterday to the minister of the interior, M. Boullgan, creating a special commission under his presidency to discuss the questions relating to peasant tenure lands, is a direct recognition of the grave peril involved in the spreading peasant agitation which threatens not only the big estates but the imperial domains.
+The instructions in the rescript to work out a system clearly marking off peasant hand from the land of other owners, "in order to inculcate in the people a perception of property ownership," amounts to an imperiu ownership," amounts to an imperial refutation of the stories current among the peasants that the emperor had de-creed a new division of the land.
+It is feared, however, it may have exactly the contrary effect to the one dested amount the important peasantry.

+desired among the ignorant peasantry, and that shrewd agitators will be able to employ the rescript bearing upon the general subject of the increase of peasgeneral subject of the increase of peas-ant lands as being a confirmation in-stead of a denial of the reports that the agitators had previously circulated about the emperor's intention to redis-tribute the land.
+Two methods of relief are proposed by the concritent the representation of addiby the rescript-the purchase of addi-tional land by the aid of a peasunt's bank and the colonization of Siberia.
+The creation of the new commission sounded the knell of the old Witte con-The creation of the first for Commission mission, which is simultaneously abol-ished.
+M. Witte's commission, which was of a much broader character, cov-ering all questions relating to peasant administration, created a tremendous stir two years ago, being the signal for much outspoken criticism of the pres-ent regime on the part of the zemstvos, notably that of Tver, which was "re-vised" out of existence by the late In-terior Minister von Pichve.
+An Immense amount of material was collected by the commission, but its work became so diffuse and it accom-plished so little in the way of tangible results, that its pasisng away has aroused no regret.
+But the suplanting of one commission by another serves to emphasize the criticism of the Liberals emphasize the criticism of the Liberals in regard to the futility of reforms conducted by bureaucratic commissions.

+The government claims, however, that as the work of the new commission is being restricted solely to the question of devising ways for supplying the peas-ants with additional land it should ants with additional land it should speedily accomplish something.
 Never-theless, in quarters familiar with the situation among the peasants serious doubts are expressed as to whether the rescript will have an appreciable ef-fect in allaying the agrarian agitation.
-"Like all the acts of the autocracy it comes too late," said a prominent noble-man who has a large estate near Mog-bilaff and who considers it unsafe to minister of the interior, who is ex-tremely well equipped for the work as-signed to him.
-For a long time he was the senator in charge of the senate secthe senator in charge of the senate sec-tion relating to peasant affairs, in which he is an expert.
-M. Goremyn was minister of the interior for a short time before M. Siplaguine, and his al-ministration generally was not marked by any of the harshnesses which drew down upon the heads of his two succes-sors the doom of the terrorists.
-MOSCOW WORKMEN RECEIVED.
+"Like all the acts of the autocracy it comes too late," said a prominent noble-man who has a large estate near Morman who has a large estate near Mog-hileft and who considers it unsafe to when a war tax of about 39 cents ? barrel, import duty, goes into effect.
+This would amount to about \$4,000 on a cargo of 10,000 tons of flour.